-An Application may not be submitted for a Project unless a Letter of Intent has been submitted with respect to the Project according to the requirements of this QAP and the Board has invited that Project to submit an Application.
+An Application may not be submitted for a Project unless an Letter of IntentLOI has been submitted with respect to the Project according to the requirements of this QAP and the Board has invited that Project to submit an Application.
 MBOH will return all other Applications without consideration, along with the Application fee.